 - Commitment to issues of social, economic and racial justice

-Email a cover letter, resume, three references, salary requirements, and analysis sample (no more than 5 pages) to Brennan Griffin at email@example.com to apply.
-In the subject line of your email, please include “Public Policy Intern Application [Your Name]”
+Email a cover letter, resume, three references, and writing sample (no more than 5 pages) to Brennan Griffin at email@example.com to apply.
+In the subject line of your email, please include “Litigation Intern Application [Your Name]”

 Texas Appleseed does not have its own funding for fellowships, but we will support applications from qualified respondents to fellowship programs like those offered by Skadden, Equal Justice Works and Soros Justice Fellowships.
 We accept applicants in one of four program areas: